The following questions

 Q: My son or daughter has

-with bullies at school.
-Will joining your Karate school help them
+problems with bullies at school.
+Will joining your Karate school help

 A: Periodic discussions are held to identify